Monitor your GitHub Repos with Docker and Prometheus

 $ docker-compose up

 That's it. docker-compose builds the entire Grafna and Prometheus stack automagically.
 The compose file also connects the new GitHub Exporter to our baseline stack.
-I have elected to run docker-compose without the -d
+I initially elected to run docker-compose without the -d

-flag initially.
-This makes it easier for troubleshooting to see logs printed to the terminal.
+flag flag.
+This makes it easier to troubleshoot and see logs printed to the terminal.

 The Grafana Dashboard is now accessible via: http://<Host IP Address>:3000